 After a few months, he took what he learned and applied it to his own life.
 Then he took all that and shared a few of his books.
 It’s also funny and entertaining to read this book.
-He does a great job of taking these complex scientific articles, putting them into layman’s terms, and making them exciting to read.
+He does a great job of bringing these complex scientific articles into Layman’s terms and making them exciting to read.

 Many weight loss education tends to fail to include the psychological side.
 So the author talks about the emotional side of weight loss.
 He talks about mindset and the importance of mindset.
 So don’t miss the valuable things and experiments if you want to lose weight and discover your Willpower.

 Author: Stephen Guise

 9. Atomic Habits

 In the book Atomic Habits, James Claire talks about systematic steps that we can take to build better habits.
 The author gives us practical tools such as the two-minute rule and habit stacking to provide us with the necessary things to develop better habits.
 What I liked about this book was its practical element of it.
 A lot of these books that talk about habits talk about theory.

 But the book gives us actionable steps to use willpower to improve our habits in practice.
 This book is incredibly valuable for anyone wanting to understand how to implement better habits into their lives and for people trying to eliminate negative ones.
 It is an excellent book to try and understand the key principles behind creating better habits.
 You can read the book or listen to a very popular audiobook.